Families celebrate Easter at Helena Hollow Egg-stravaganza - Shelby County Reporter

 There was also live music, axe throwing, horse rides, visits with the Easter Bunny and around 10 craft vendors so that everyone could find something that they would enjoy at the event.

-The Helena Belles also showed up for the festivities to help spread Easter cheer and joy to the children out at the event.
+The Helena Belles also showed up for the festivities to help spread Easter cheer and joy to the children at the event.

 As the name suggested, Helena Hollow partnered with 17 food trucks including Chubbfathers, Phat Sammich, Beignets and Lattes, Pazzo Pizza Truck, Pazzo Bistro, Stacked and Stuffed, Taco Magic, Kuntri Kitchen, Dixieland Funnel Cakes, Frios Pops, City Bowls, DixieDogs, Gumbo to Geaux, Dum Zone Indian Cuisine, Icee Junkie, Gimme Some Sugar, Smoke House Grill, Reload 24 and Kona Ice.